iwatake2222/aiine_transform/README.md

 ## Computer
 - Windows 10 (x64) + Visual Studio 2019
     - Intel Core i7-6700 @ 3.4GHz
+- It's not tested, but this project should run on Linux (x64, aarch64)

 ## Deep Learning Inference Framework
 - TensorFlow Lite with XNNPACK delegate